 Publish an annual report on your website

 An annual report recaps your fundraising efforts, demonstrates the good work you’ve been doing with the community’s support, and provides a clear look at your financial situation.
 Your annual report should provide an at-a-glance view of your major projects throughout the year.
-It’s also an opportunity to thank your donors, volunteers, and other supporters and let them know that you couldn’t have grown your programs without their help.
+It’s also an opportunity to thank your donors, volunteers, and other supporters and let them know you couldn’t have grown your programs without their help.

 Be clear about how you’re using funds